aileot/vim-snatch/README.md

 imap <C-y> <Plug>(snatch-reg-horizontal-here)<Plug>(easymotion-s)

 " Suggestion:
-" You might enjoy the trick that snatch texts as soon as cursor has moved. imap <C-y> <Plug>(snatch-reg-ctrl-y)y
+" You might enjoy the trick to snatch texts as soon as cursor has moved. imap <C-y> <Plug>(snatch-reg-ctrl-y)y
 " Or name the mapping, using <SID>: inoremap <SID>y y